brokenthorn/mfo-api/README.md

 ![Tests](https://github.com/brokenthorn/mfo-api/workflows/Main/badge.svg)

-`mfo-api` is a small and fast [Web API](https://en.wikipedia.org/wiki/Web_API) server written in Rust and used by the [minifarmonline.ro](https://minifarmonline.ro) store to get information (eg. products, prices, stock) to and from the point of sale applications used in the physical locations where purchase orders are processed and from where products are shipped to customers.
+`mfo-api` is a small and fast backend [Web API](https://en.wikipedia.org/wiki/Web_API) server written in Rust and used by the [minifarmonline.ro](https://minifarmonline.ro) store to get information (eg. products, prices, stock) to and from the point of sale applications used in the physical locations where purchase orders are processed and from where products are shipped to customers.

 A Dockerfile exists so it can easily be deployed to Docker or public clouds like AWS or Azure.